 - Emirates has a slightly larger fleet of aircraft, totaling over 252 at the time of this writing.
 The Qatar Airways fleet is currently at 235.

 - The flagship aircraft of the Emirates fleet is the Airbus A380.
 The flagship aircraft in the Qatar Airways fleet is the Airbus A350.
-Qatar Airways no longer has A380s (they sold them off), while Emirates does not have (and has no plans to get) any A350s.
+Qatar Airways is getting rid of their A380s, while Emirates does not have (and has no plans to get) any A350s.

 A brief history of Qatar Airways and Emirates